Multicystic Dysplastic Kidney (MCDK)

 Multicystic dysplastic kidney (MCDK) is the abnormal development of a kidney while in utero.
 Multiple cysts (sac-like structures) form in place of the healthy kidney and are said to resemble a “bunch of grapes.”
-There is no function in the affected kidney.
-About 50% of the patients with MCDK have other urologic conditions affecting the other kidney (e.g. obstruction or reflux).
+The affected kidney has no function.
+About 50% of patients with MCDK have other urologic conditions affecting the other kidney (e.g., obstruction or reflux).
 MCDK more commonly occurs on the left side.

 How is MCDK diagnosed?

-With the current use of prenatal ultrasound, MCDK is most often found prior to birth.
+With the current use of prenatal ultrasound, MCDK is most often found before birth.
 Less often, the MCDK is found as an abdominal mass during a physical exam.

 With the diagnosis of MCDK, other possible causes of the abnormal kidney must be ruled out with other tests.
 Your physician will discuss the possibility of further testing with you.